 • Spray with your choice of shower and bathtub cleaner and let sit.

-• If you have hard water deposits, rust stains or excessive soap scum, use this secret ingredient
+• If you have hard water deposits, rust stains or excessive soap scum, use this method to remove hard water stains

 • For mold or mildew, remove with hydrogen peroxide